Victim of Financial Fraud? Call Now

 If you worked with Kyle Manning and you have concerns about your investments, please contact us today at 877-600-0098 or info@kurtalawfirm.com for a free consultation.

 For over 20 years, Kurta Law has advocated on behalf of investors who want to recover their investment losses from brokers and brokerage firms.
-Kurta Law is a nationally recognized law firm and exclusively represents investors against brokers and brokerage firms on a contingency basis.
+Kurta Law is a nationally recognized law firm that exclusively represents investors against brokers and brokerage firms on a contingency basis.
 This means that the firm only earns a fee if our securities attorneys recover money on your behalf.